songx23/WFH_Suite/shoutout_prompter/README.md

 ### Cloud Functions

-The gist of cloud functions are very simple.
+The gist of cloud function deployment is very simple.
 We need to zip all the source code and upload it to a designated location (cloud bucket).
 There is a handy tool we can use to simplify this process, you can read more about it [here](https://www.serverless.com/framework/docs/providers/google/).